YoshikuniJujo/test_haskell/themes/mfrp/try-moffy/memo.md

 		- [x] WITH STATE
 * [ ] Control.Moffy.Run
 	+ [ ] API
+		- [ ] consider whether or not to return st in interpretSt
 	+ [ ] imports
 	+ [ ] structure
 	+ [ ] body